 If emotional eating is something you have struggled with in the past I hope that Part 2 of our DAMY New Year’s Revolution below can help you release the old cycles and welcome healing.

-How to Dance to a New Rhythm in 2014
+How to Dance to a New Rhythm this Year

 Of all the emails I receive many are questions on how to heal the cycles of emotional eating once and for all.
 Often, when we eat emotionally, we reach for junk food and lots of it, and that can have huge effects on our ability to achieve our health and fitness goals.